MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/windowsserverbackup/Restore-ACL.md

 Restore-ACL -Path  "C:\file01.txt" -XmlPath "C:\AclBackups\file01.backup" -LogPath "C:\AclBackupLogs\file01.log"
 ```

-This command restores the ACL for the specified file.
+This command restores the ACL specified by the **XmlPath** parameter for the specified file.

 ## PARAMETERS

 ### -LogPath
-Path where logs need to be stored
+Specifies the full path of the log file.

 ```yaml
 Type: String